Odometer Tampering, Lemon Laundering, and Concealment of Salvage or Other Adverse History

 Follow the metal: How to inspect the vehicle

-Follow the money: Finding hidden dealer assets, liability of floor planners, and more.
+Follow the money: Finding hidden dealer assets, liability of wholesalers, auctions, floor planners, dealer bonds, and more.

 "The National Consumer Law Center has compiled a standard reference set that should make consumer law accessible and profitable for private lawyers.
 Written by the leading national experts in the field, it is a helpful balance of scholarly analysis and practice pointers." — Maryland Bar Journal